Optimizing Molecules using Efficient Queries from Property Evaluations: Results

 \paragraph{Three Sets of Molecule Optimization Tasks with Multiple Property Evaluation Criterion} In what follows, we demonstrate the performance of our proposed QMO framework on three sets of tasks that aim to optimize molecular properties with constraints, including standard MO benchmarks and challenging tasks relating to real-world discovery problems.
-The pre-trained encoder-decoder and the hyperparameters of QMO for each task are specified in Methods section.
+The pre-trained encoder-decoder and the hyperparameters of QMO for each task are specified in Methods section and in Section \ref{appendix_model_data} of the Supplementary Material.

-\paragraph{Benchmarks on QED and Penalized logP Optimization} We start with testing QMO on two single property targets: penalized logP and Quantitative Estimate of Druglikeness (QED) \cite{bickerton2012quantifying}.
+\paragraph{Benchmarks on QED and Penalized logP Optimization} We start with testing QMO on two single property targets: penalized logP and Quantitative Estimate of Drug-likeness (QED) \cite{bickerton2012quantifying}.
 LogP is the logarithm of the partition ratio of the solute between octanol and water.
 Penalized logP is defined as the logP minus the synthetic accessibility (SA) score \cite{jin2018junction}.
-Given a similarity constraint, finding an optimized molecule that maximizes drug-likeness of compounds using the QED score (ranging from 0 to 1) \cite{bickerton2012quantifying} or improves the penalized logP score \cite{jin2018junction}, are two widely used benchmarks.
+Given a similarity constraint, finding an optimized molecule that improves drug-likeness of compounds using the QED score (from range [0.7, 0.8] to [0.9, 1.0]) \cite{bickerton2012quantifying} or improves the penalized logP score \cite{jin2018junction}, are two widely used benchmarks.
 For a pair of original and optimized sequences $(x_0,x)$, we use the QMO formulation in \eqref{eq_unconstrained_search_2} with the Tanimoto similarity (ranging from 0 to 1) over Morgan fingerprints \cite{rogers2010extended} as $g_{\text{Tanimoto}}(x|x_0)$ and the interested property score (QED or penalized logP) as $f_{\text{score}}(x)$.
 Following the same setting as existing works, the threshold $\delta$ for $g_{\text{Tanimoto}}(x|x_0)$ is set as either 0.4 or 0.6.
 We use RDKit\footnote{RDKit: Open-source cheminformatics; \url{http://www.rdkit.org}} to compute QED and logP, and use MOSES \cite{polykovskiy2018molecular} to compute SA (synthetic accessibility), where $f_{\text{penalized logP}}(x)=\text{logP}(x) - \text{SA}(x)$.